JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ```

 # Troubleshooting & Known Issues

-## Can't add Google Drive Connection
-When attempting to add a Google Drive Connection, a tab in the chromium browser opens with an authentication error:
-> Error 400: invalid_request
->
-> Missing required parameter: client_id

 ## Error due to missing shared libraries
 > *./FreeFileSync_armv7l: error while loading shared libraries: libssl.so.3: cannot open shared object file: No such file or directory*